palkan/action-cable-testing/README.md

 end
 ```

-Or when broacasting to an object:
+Or when broadcasting to an object:

 ```ruby
 RSpec.describe CommentsController do